fulltopic/fulltopic.github.io/docs/caffe2/rnn_op/lstm_op.md

     Different workspaces with same shared workspace encapsulate all temporary blobs in one workspace.
 * For some complex networks, the operators in step could be executed in parallel, esp. in GPU cases.
-* It is obvious that the RNN operator has been designed in this way as the *LinkOperator* has been inserted into *StepNetwork* in *RecurrentNetworkOp*, and the *LinkOperators* would be executed in each step:
+* It is obvious that the RNN operator has been designed in this way
+    1. The *LinkOperator* has been inserted into *StepNetwork* in *RecurrentNetworkOp*, and the *LinkOperators* would be executed in each step.
+    2. The temporary output of internal operators.
+In this simple case, the temp blob is *LSTM/gates_t*
 ``` c++
 //RecurrentNetworkOp
     links_ = constructLinks();